Completed research

 Contact person: Dr Andreas Exner

-Description: The City of Collaboration project is dedicated to the potential of collaborative forms of business and endeavours to create an environment for this through targeted, structured collaboration.
-The aims of the project are the development of a transformation guide for the city of Graz, the design of a travelling exhibition, the initiation of student cooperatives, a national trade fair and the development of a concept for a Collaborative Innovation Hub as a start-up centre for cooperatives.
-The project is being implemented as part of the Graz Year of Culture 2020.
+Description: The City of Collaboration project focuses on the potential of collaborative economic models and seeks to establish an environment conducive to them through targeted, structured collaboration.
+The project’s objectives include developing a transformation guide for the city of Graz, creating a travelling exhibition, establishing student cooperatives, organising a national trade fair, and developing a concept for a Collaborative Innovation Hub to serve as a start-up centre for cooperatives.
+The project is being carried out as part of the Graz Cultural Year 2020.

 Contact person: Dr Andreas Exner

-Description: Climate policy measures encounter several interwoven resistances.
-These include special economic interests, short-term political horizons, habits of everyday life, dependence on fossil fuels and a lack of concepts for a society that consumes significantly fewer resources.
-Positive images of the future play a key role here.
-This is because they summarise desires, life goals, moral orientations and political concepts of order that give meaning to actions, describe development directions and open up opportunities.
-However, serious climate policy has so far mostly been associated with renouncing and restricting one's own lifestyle.
-The structural obstacles to a socio-ecological transformation are often emphasised more than the potential gains in prosperity.
-In contrast, new, strategically useful, evidence-based societal guiding principles are needed.
-They should make it clear what individual and social benefits a climate-friendly society offers.
-For this reason, the RCE Graz-Styria, together with the Centre for Public Health at the Medical University of Vienna, wants to record the key dimensions of future visions of a climate-friendly society as part of this StartClim2020 project , quantitatively assess their impact on health and develop transformation scenarios together with stakeholders.
-The aim is to develop the scientific basis for a follow-up project on the health aspects of a socio-ecological transformation towards a climate-friendly society. > Final project report
+Description: Climate policy measures encounter multiple, intertwined forms of resistance.
+These include special economic interests, short-term political horizons, everyday habits, dependence on fossil fuels, and a lack of concepts for a society that consumes significantly fewer resources.
+Positive visions of the future play a key role in this context.
+For it is in these visions that desires, life goals, moral orientations and political concepts of order coalesce, giving meaning to actions, describing directions of development and opening up possibilities.
+Yet serious climate policy has so far been associated mostly with sacrifice and restrictions on one’s own way of life.
+The structural obstacles to a socio-ecological transformation are often emphasised more strongly than the potential gains in well-being.
+Consequently, fears are stoked rather than creativity and drive being stimulated.
+In contrast, there is a need for new, strategically useful, evidence-based societal guiding principles.
+These should make clear the individual and social benefits offered by a climate-friendly society.
+Therefore, as part of this StartClim2020 project, the RCE Graz-Styria, in collaboration with the Centre for Public Health at the Medical University of Vienna, aims to identify the key dimensions of visions for a climate-friendly society, quantitatively assess their health impacts, and develop transformation scenarios in consultation with stakeholders.
+The aim is to establish the scientific basis for a follow-up project on the health aspects of a socio-ecological transition towards a climate-friendly society. > Final project report

-Partners: Junior Fellow: Marcella Rowek; Incoming Senior Fellow: Prof. Dr Sybille Bauriedl, Interdisciplinary Institute for Environmental, Social and Human Sciences, Department of Geography, Europa-Universität Flensburg; Incoming Junior Fellows: Yannick Ecker, Henk Wiechers
+Partners: Junior Fellow: Marcella Rowek; Incoming Senior Fellow: Prof. Dr Sybille Bauriedl, Interdisciplinary Institute for Environmental, Social and Human Sciences, Department of Geography, European University of Flensburg; Incoming Junior Fellows: Yannick Ecker, Henk Wiechers

-As part of smart city strategies and the supply-driven expansion of platform economies, the areas of care work and mobility in particular are subject to great dynamism in large cities.
-Care platforms are offering an ever-increasing range of services (care, food and grocery delivery, house cleaning and gardening).
-Mobility platforms are offering more and more means of transport (city cars, vans, bicycles, cargo bikes, e-scooters, e-scooters) and usage options (stationary or unbound, self-driving, shared or autonomous driving).
-Where and how these infrastructures and services are developed is an expression of social power relations.
-The rapid expansion of online platforms shows a hierarchising characteristic: a commodification of care and mobility services combined with the enforcement of precarious working conditions along gender and whiteness and an exclusive offer in socially privileged neighbourhoods.
-Caring and sharing services reproduce a gendered division of labour and the particular demand for care and mobility services in socially marginalised neighbourhoods is hardly served.
-The digitalisation promises for smart cities do not apply to the city as a whole, but rather to islands of smart privilege that already have excellent supply infrastructures.
-As part of the fellowship, these observations will be examined in more detail with the following questions for selected major European cities: Do the promises of smart city discourses (effectiveness, availability and quality of life through digital technologies) address a gendered and racialised division of labour?
-Do platform-mediated care and mobility services lead to social and spatial privileges and intersectional hierarchisations?
+Within the framework of smart city strategies and the supply-driven expansion of platform economies, the sectors of care work and mobility in particular are subject to significant dynamics in major cities.
+A wide range of services (care, meal and grocery delivery, house cleaning or gardening) are being offered on an ever-increasing scale via care platforms.
+Mobility platforms are offering an ever-increasing range of transport options (city cars, vans, bicycles, cargo bikes, e-scooters) and usage models (stationary or unbound, self-driving, shared or autonomous).
+Where and how these infrastructures and services are developed reflects societal power relations.
+The rapid expansion of online platforms reveals a hierarchical pattern: a commodification of care and mobility services coupled with the imposition of precarious working conditions based on gender and whiteness, and an exclusive offering in socially privileged neighbourhoods.
+Care and sharing services reproduce a gendered division of labour, and the particular demand for care and mobility services in socially marginalised neighbourhoods is scarcely met.
+The promises of digitalisation for smart cities do not apply to the city as a whole, but rather to ‘islands of smart privilege’ that already possess excellent service infrastructures.
+As part of the fellowship, these observations will be examined in greater detail for selected major European cities, addressing the following questions: Do the promises of smart city discourse (effectiveness, availability and quality of life through digital technologies) address a gendered and racialised division of labour?
+Do platform-mediated care and mobility services lead to social and spatial privileges and intersectional hierarchies?

 Funding: Fritz Thyssen Foundation